rodriguezjorgex/code-dot-org/frontend/packages/component-library-styles/CONTRIBUTING.md

 ## 🎯 Coding Standards

-✅ Use **SCSS** for consistency.
+- ✅ Use **SCSS** for consistency.
-✅ Follow the [Best Practices](./README.md#best-practices) section in the README.
-✅ Use **semantic colors** from `@code-dot-org/component-library-styles/colors.scss` where possible.
+- ✅ Use **semantic colors** from `@code-dot-org/component-library-styles/colors.scss` where possible.
+- ✅ Keep typography and spacing consistent with design tokens.
-✅ Keep token names **descriptive** and follow existing naming conventions.
+- ✅ Keep token names **descriptive** and follow existing naming conventions.
-✅ Keep file size reasonable — split large files if needed.
+- ✅ Keep file size reasonable — split large files if needed.
+- ⛔️ Avoid defining hard-coded colors — rely on CSS variables.

 ## 🧪 How to Test Your Styles